VinaLx/VinaLx.github.io/_posts/2018-11-28-haskell-lens-1.md

 getOrSetFst xrz (x, y) = flip (,) y <$> xrz x -- exact same implementation
 ```

-Now it can behaves like a setter or a getter depending on the situation, we are getting there!
+Now it can behave like a setter or a getter depending on the situation, we are getting there!

 ```haskell
 getLeft :: Either a b -> a